IdentityServer/IdentityServer4.Templates/README.md

 Creates a minimal IdentityServer4 project without a UI and just one API and one client.

 ### dotnet new is4ui
-Adds the quickstart UI to the current project (can be combines with *is4*)
+Adds the quickstart UI to the current project (can be combined with *is4*)

 ### dotnet new ui4inmem
 Adds a boilerplate IdentityServer with UI, test users and sample clients and resources